frontenddogma/web-development-glossary/manuscript/a.md

 Assistive technology
 : Assistive, adaptive, and rehabilitative devices and software for people with disabilities or the elderly population.
 Assistive technology can ameliorate the effects of disabilities that limit the ability to perform activities of daily living.&nbsp;[†](#w-at)

-@@

 Asynchronous
-: Independent of the main program flow.
+: The occurrence of events independent of the main program flow.
+A common way for dealing with asynchrony in is to provide subroutines that return to their caller an object, sometimes called a future or promise, that represents the ongoing events.&nbsp;[†](#w-asynchronous)

 Asynchronous JavaScript and XML
-: Web development techniques for the client-side to create asynchronous web applications.
+: A set of web development techniques using web technologies on the client side to create asynchronous web applications.
+With AJAX, web applications can send and retrieve data from a server asynchronously (in the background) without interfering with the display and behavior of the existing page.
+By decoupling the data interchange layer from the presentation layer, Ajax allows web pages and applications to change content dynamically without the need to reload the entire page.
+In practice, modern implementations commonly utilize JSON instead of XML.&nbsp;[†](#w-ajax)

 AT
 : → Assistive technology